mh0rst/nvmetcp-live/README.md

 	sudo lb clean --binary
 	git restore .build/config

+Sometimes it might even be necessary to remove the cache directory, it was required when I updated my debian from 12 to 13 to get the latest package versions and kernel inside the image:

+	sudo rm -rf cache/

 ## iSCSI

 This image previously was designed to serve an iSCSI target.
 If you cannot use NVMe (which you should if you can), take a look at the iscsi tag: https://github.com/mh0rst/nvmetcp-live/tree/iscsi